 The Supply Chain Management Research Center links students, faculty and industry to develop tomorrow's supply chain leaders.
-We offer programs and opportunities for collaboration in a neutral setting where academics and industry can come together to influence the field of supply chain management.
+Learn more...

 The SCMRC connects students, industry and faculty through internships, workshops, conferences and more.
 Industry leaders work with faculty to enhance classroom tools, curricula and research.
 In turn, faculty invite industry leaders to speak at events or in-class lectures.
 Students also enjoy internships and networking events.

 Through these connections, students learn skills that are most relevant in the ever-growing supply chain field, while industry meets top students through recruitment and mentoring opportunities.

 2017 China Logistics Insights Report